 Based on tradition we do recommend a Buyer Agent Commission of 2.5 to 3%; Based on our experience, the internet has caused a BAC of 2.5% posted over the MLS to be very marketable.

 A Buyer Agent Commission offered from the Listing Brokerage to the Buyer Brokerage over the MLS is a liability to the Listing Brokerage.

 An alternative for Sellers: Compensation Addenda vs Brokerage Fee

 As with all our clients we recommend a Brokerage Fee over the Added Compensation Addenda �.
 But we give you the choice.

 Alternative Option.
 The Added Compensation Addendum.
 See sect.
-2.0 Brokerage Fee of the listing agreement, You may note 0% as Brokerage Fee, also marking in Section 11, there ARE addenda to the listing agreement.
+2.0 Brokerage Fee of the listing agreement, You may note 0% as Buyer Agent Commission, also marking in Section 11, there ARE addenda to the listing agreement.
 Fill out the Added Compensation Addendum.